This guide is designed to provide detailed instructions on configuring IceWarp in a hybrid environment with Microsoft 365.

 The outcome is to use the same domain on both servers, where some users are located on Microsoft 365 and the rest is on IceWarp.
 This setup is particularly popular when companies want to run with two independent solutions.

-To start with, you will need a custom domain (if you still need to get it, there are plenty of domain Registrars around you can purchase it from) and an active Microsoft 365 account, at least a Microsoft 365 Business Basic plan.
+First, you will need a custom domain (if you still need to get it, there are plenty of domain Registrars around you can purchase it from) and an active Microsoft 365 account, at least a Microsoft 365 Business Basic plan.

 We will use "x3solar.com" to demonstrate the setup in the steps below.
-Before you continue, it is important to mention that IceWarp Server must be configured first (you must be able to send and receive e-mails from and to your IceWarp Server); therefore, have the DNS and domain certificate (for example, Let's Encrypt) in place before setting up Microsoft 365 (Microsoft requires to validate new Connectors through the validation e-mail).
+Before you continue, it is important to mention that the IceWarp Server must be configured first (you must be able to send and receive e-mails from and to your IceWarp Server); therefore, have the DNS and domain certificate (for example, Let's Encrypt) in place before setting up Microsoft 365 (Microsoft requires to validate new Connectors through the validation e-mail).

 1. ICEWARP SETUP